The Top 15 Dancehall Artists of All-Time

 2. Sean Paul

 Making minor appearances during the 1990s, the 2000s was without a doubt the era of Sean Paul.
-Hit after hit, “I’m Still in Love With You,” “Temperature,” “Get Busy,” and many more, led to Sean Paul to having a monopoly on Dancehall music within mainstream media.
+Hit after hit, “I’m Still in Love With You,” “Temperature,” “Get Busy,” and many more, led Sean Paul to dominate Dancehall music.
 Dozens of award nominations, global recognition, and music that casted a shadow over artists of all genres, Sean Paul was the king of Dancehall music during the 2000s.

 A slew of Reggae and Dancehall hits, dating back to the start of the 1980s, Eek-A-Mouse and his unique style moved beyond legendary status as he was one of the first leaders of Jamaica’s Dancehall movement.